Eric Rogers (composer): Early life

 Rogers moved with his parents from Halifax, England, to Morriston, Wales, when he was three.
 Rogers was interested in music from an early age, and during his attendance at church as a child, he was taught to play the church organ.
-His musical apprenticeship was generally untutored and he found himself playing the piano during the Second World War for free beer.
+His musical apprenticeship was generally untutored and he found himself playing the piano during World War II for free beer.

 Career

-After the Second World War, he set up his own orchestra, playing in the Orchid Room at London's Trocadero.
-He orchestrated the original stage production of Oliver!, first performed at the New Theatre, London on 30 June 1960.
+After World War II, he set up his own orchestra, playing in the Orchid Room at the London Trocadero.
+He orchestrated the original stage production of Oliver!, first performed at the New Theatre, West End, London, on 30 June 1960.

 As his reputation grew, he was offered many conducting jobs for films.
 Most notably, he composed the music for 22 Carry On films.
 He also conducted the music for the first James Bond film Dr. No under the name Eric Rogers.
 He would later go on to compose many film scores himself, most notably Carry On Cabby in 1963, Carry On Matron in 1972 and a hoard of other Carry On films.
 His final Carry On score was for Carry On Emmannuelle in 1978.